Career Timeline of Tristan Thompson: Major Achievements and Milestones

 2013: Amari Thompson Fund Founded

-In 2013, Tristan Thompson founded the Amari Thompson Fund, which supports Epilepsy Toronto to raise funds and awareness for those affected by epilepsy.
+In 2013, Tristan Thompson founded the Amari Thompson Fund, working with Epilepsy Toronto to support those affected by epilepsy, inspired by his brother Amari's condition.

-On October 22, 2015, Tristan Thompson re-signed with the Cleveland Cavaliers on a five-year, $82 million contract after a four-month contract stalemate.
+On October 22, 2015, Tristan Thompson re-signed with the Cleveland Cavaliers on a five-year, $82 million contract, ending a four-month contract stalemate.

 2015: NBA Finals Appearance

-In 2015, Tristan Thompson and the Cavaliers reached the NBA Finals, facing the Golden State Warriors and ultimately losing the series.
+In 2015, Tristan Thompson helped the Cleveland Cavaliers reach the NBA Finals after Kevin Love's injury, where they lost to the Golden State Warriors in six games.

 January 25, 2016: Season-High Performance